rpm-software-management/dnf5/doc/migrating_to_dnf5.7.rst

 These days the legacy dnf project is no longer actively developed, though patches are still accepted from distributions that are using it.
-New releases are occassionally made of the legacy dnf project, though that will likely stop in the future once no active OS is using it.
+New releases are occasionally made of the legacy dnf project, though that will likely stop in the future once no active OS is using it.